dumberjs/new/README.md

 npm run test:e2e
 ```

-Always target a subset of skeletons, use env variable `TARGET_FEATURES`.
+Always target a subset of skeletons, use environment variable `TARGET_FEATURES`.

 ```bash
 # only test skeletons using aurelia and typescript features.